anchore/grype/README.md

 **Example:** You could make Grype output data in CSV format by writing a Go template that renders CSV data and then running `grype <image> -o template -t ~/path/to/csv.tmpl`.

+**Please note:** Templates can access information about the system they are running on, such as environment variables.
+You should never run untrusted templates.

 Here's what the `csv.tmpl` file might look like:

 ```gotemplate